Helping you is what we do. ℠

-Railroad / FELA Claims
+Railroad FELA Claims Lawyer

 Congress passed the Federal Employers’ Liability Act,1 otherwise known as FELA, in 1908 in response to the high number of railroad deaths.
 Under FELA, railroad workers who are not covered by regular workers’ compensation laws are able to sue railroad companies for their on-the-job injuries.